AGRIBUS 7056 - Management and Performance of Global Food Chains

 General Course Information

-Course Code AGRIBUS 7056 Course Management and Performance of Global Food Chains Coordinating Unit Centre for Global Food and Resources Term Trimester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Intensive of 5 days over 2 weeks Available for Study Abroad and Exchange Y Course Description Agricultural value chains employ half the global labour force, control half of the world's assets and account for some forty percent of consumer purchases.
-This course explores the management and performance issues surrounding agriculture and food value chains.
-Students learn the practical, conceptual and academic aspects of value chain assessment and management, including: (i) learning techniques and methods for mapping supply chains and assessing performance; (ii) examining how value chain relationships and information flows impact business outcomes; (iii) investigating strategic supply chain management concepts; (iv) studying the major trends in value chain management; and (v) understanding industrial organization paradigms and strategic behaviour.
+Course Code AGRIBUS 7056 Course Management and Performance of Global Food Chains Coordinating Unit Centre for Global Food and Resources Term Trimester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Intensive of 5 days over 2 weeks Available for Study Abroad and Exchange Y Assumed Knowledge Basic understanding of agriculture & food production & marketing; basic understanding of microeconomic principles Course Description Agricultural value chains employ half the global labour force, control half of the world's assets and account for some forty percent of consumer purchases.
+This course explores the management and performance issues surrounding agriculture and food value chains in both developed and developing countries.
+Students learn the practical, conceptual and academic aspects of value chain assessment and management, including: (i) learning techniques and methods for mapping supply chains and assessing performance; (ii) examining how value chain relationships and information flows impact business outcomes; (iii) investigating strategic supply chain management concepts; and (iv) studying the major trends in value chain management.
+Basic economic theoretical concepts and analytical tools are used to deal with the issues being discussed.

 Course Coordinator: Garry Griffiths